emqx/cloud-docs/en_US/deployments/prometheus.md

 2. Configure Grafana

-    Access Grafana's dashbroad via the local IP + the corresponding port, e.g. x.x.x.x:3000.
+    Access Grafana dashboard via the local IP + the corresponding port, e.g. x.x.x.x:3000.
 The initial ID and password are admin.
 You can change the password when logging in for the first time.

     ![Grafana](./_assets/grafana_data_sources.png)

 3. Import Grafana Data Templates

-    EMQX Cloud provides template files for Grafana's Dashboard.
+    EMQX Cloud provides template files for Grafana Dashboard.
 These templates contain a display of all EMQX Cloud monitoring data.
 Users can import them directly into Grafana to display EMQX monitoring status icons.

-    Accesss to the template ：[emqx_prometheus/grafana_template/EMQ.json](https://github.com/emqx/emqx-prometheus/blob/master/grafana_template/EMQ.json)，The EMQ.json file can be uploaded locally via Upload JSON file, or written manually via the import panel json.
+    Access to the template ：[emqx_prometheus/grafana_template/EMQ.json](https://github.com/emqx/emqx-prometheus/blob/master/grafana_template/EMQ.json)，The EMQ.json file can be uploaded locally via Upload JSON file, or written manually via the import panel json.

     ![Grafana](./_assets/grafana_template.png)